thaliproject/thali/presenceprotocolforopportunisticsynching.md

 From a node.js perspective the fun starts [here](https://github.com/jxcore/jxcore/blob/master/lib/https.js) since that is the actual interface we need to support for PouchDB but very quickly the venue will change to [here](https://github.com/jxcore/jxcore/blob/master/lib/tls.js).
 From there I believe you end up [here](https://github.com/jxcore/jxcore/blob/master/src/wrappers/node_crypto.cc).
 From there you can finally just pull out your favorite C IDE and start to navigate around.

+# Transfering discovery beacon values over HTTP
+Many of our bindings need to move the pre-amble and beacon values over a TCP/IP connection.
+When required we use HTTP (not HTTPS) as the transport.
+Specifically, the IP address and port will be discovered using whatever mechanisms are specified by the binding.
+But at the other end of that IP address and port is a HTTP server which supports unauthenticated/unencrypted GET requests to the endpoint /NotificationBeacons.

+If the Thali peer is not currently advertising any notification beacons (this should only occur during a race condition as normally a request to /NotificationBeacons results from an advertisement that such values exist) then a GET request MUST be responded to with a 204 No Content.

+Otherwise the Thali peer MUST respond with the content-type application/octet-stream, cache-control: no-cache and a value that contains the pre-amble and beacons as previously defined encoded in network byte order.

+__Note:__ We currently don't bother with etag support as we generally try to avoid polling and the returned values are small anyway.
+But we can obviously add this in later if it proves useful.

 # BLE Binding
 For our current functionality the ideal mode would be `ADV_NONCONN_IND` and we would use the AdvData to transmit the information we need to send.
 However Android doesn't appear to support this mode and anyway we eventually have to switch to `ADV_IND` in order to support using BLE as a discovery transport for iOS background operations (more on that later).